Updated Dec 11, 2019

 Instead, all too often during spring, rivers run slow and clear and baby salmon become easy prey for predators.

-One of the biggest problems for today’s Central Valley salmon are the mammoth water diversions in the Delta.
+Another big problem for today’s Central Valley salmon is the mammoth water diversions in the Delta.
 Both of California’s Central Valley major rivers, the Sacramento and San Joaquin, meet in one large Delta some 60 miles east of the Golden Gate Bridge.
-Decades ago the state made a decision to tap the Delta waters and export them south to southern California cities and to dry desert lands in the western San Joaquin Valley for agricultural use.
+Decades ago the state made a decision to tap the Delta waters and export them to southern California cities and to dry lands in the San Joaquin Valley for agricultural use.
 This decision was made with no thought about the harm this would do to salmon.

 Of the fish captured at the pumps, most are dumped back into the Delta at locations where predatory fish have become accustomed to feeding.
 Changes in the river bottom throughout the Delta leaves deep scour holes where predators congregate and feast on baby salmon.
 Other problems beset Central Valley salmon.

 In today’s Central Valley salmon try to spawn in rivers that are often too hot to successfully incubate fertilized eggs.
 River temperatures above 56 degrees kill incubating salmon eggs.